circus arts therapy ®

 - Social timing

-Our therapy groups and summer camps are designed for children ages 5-15.
+Our therapy groups are designed for children ages 5-15.
 Individual, family and couples Circus Arts Therapy is available for all ages.

 Depending on the specific needs of the students, the ratio will be one staff member for every two to three students.
 All sessions will be taught by a team including Carrie Heller, Licensed Clinical Social Worker and Registered Play Therapist, and circus arts professionals.
 When warranted, the ratio may be decreased to one teacher to one student.
 In this case, additional fees may apply.